brillout/awesome-react-components/CONTRIBUTING.md

 - If available, please also include a direct link to a demo site.
 - If available, please also include a direct link to a separate docs site.
 - Don't mention "React" in the description.

-- **PLEASE ALSO REMOVE ONE (or more) UN-AWESOME COMPONENT IN ANY PR.** We want this list to remain fresh.
+# REMOVE ONE (or more) UN-AWESOME COMPONENT IN ANY PR.

+This is a requirement for listing!

+We want this list to remain fresh.
 So when you do ANY PR, please also remove at least 1 un-awesome component.
 This could be a component that hasn't been updated in a year or more; a component that has been replaced by better options; or one that just doesn't really seem "awesome" anymore.

 Here's an example of how your listing should appear: